 One of my favorite characters was an Australian man who was a classic one-upper.
 We met him at the soccer game, and he spent the evening at the pub explaining basically how brilliant he is at everything, and as he got drunker, he told Cristian, our Argentine guide, how he almost beat up four Argentines for hitting on his friend.
 John, Sam, and I felt uncomfortable with Scott – the Aussie – insulting Cristian, but he was cool and cut Scott down quite nicely.
 When I met John and Sam for the televised game a few nights later, we had a blast joking about Scott, and Sam lived in Australia for two years and has the accent down perfectly.
 (Scott had told us earlier how he’d made it into the city in Brazil where that movie City of God was filmed.
 Because of gang violence, you have to roll the windows down in the bus so the gangs can see that you’re not of an opposing gang, and Scott had told us with a shrug how he felt okay, because he understood the gangs.
 Sam had a blast with this, and I was in stitches with tears in my eyes when he was done impersonating Scott’s story.)

 Moni lived in Michigan for a few months during high school for an exchange program, and she did like the States.
 She told me about a girl she met during a drive who somehow told Moni that in Italy, Spanish is spoken.
 When Moni told her that they speak Italian there, the girl stubbornly argued that there is no such thing as Italian.
-Horrified, I explained that things are slightly different in those parts of the States and how we distance ourselves from the middle and the deep south.
+I explained that things are slightly different in some parts of the States.
 Then I remembered our students asking if we’d had revolutions here in the States or if we’d had a Civil War, but I did not voice this revelation.

 Last night, Moni invited me over to go out.
 It was her roommate’s birthday, and the apartment was packed.
 I met another guy from Vienna named David, and an Argentine whose name escapes me.
 David was fun to talk to, and the Argentine guy began chatting too, mainly about how TV makes Americans look.
 This seems to be a problem.
 The Argentine guy then told me how Americans are superficial and we all care about shopping malls and clothes.
 He told me that Europe is better, because you go to Europe, and there are museums and churches and lots of history.
 I told him that we’re a young country without the history Europe has, but we do have museums.
 People in California are superficial, I explained.
 (Kidding…) He also told me that he and his friends think American women are very easy to win over.
 “Here, we spend a lot of time talking to a woman.
 American women, you don’t even have to say anything.”
 Again, he cited TV for this misconception.